Coordinating Decisions via Quantum Telepathy: Discussion

-Indeed, as a potential important application of quantum technologies, we anticipate quantum telepathy will inspire new lines of theoretical and experimental research to make the technology practically viable.
-On the theory side, a key research direction is to figure out techniques to compute the quantum value and a quantum strategy that realizes it in an efficient way for general TC problems, or special classes of TC problems encountered in real-life scenarios.
-Such techniques should ideally also be able to consider entanglement loss.
-In particular, stronger results regarding the minimum number of continuous variables needed in the general-purpose optimizer outlined in~\cref{app:numerical} would be very useful.
-It would also be interesting to theoretically take into account the multi-round nature~\cite{barrett2002quantum} of TC problems encountered in practice.
-On the experimental side, a research direction of crucial importance is to devise ways to share programmable entangled states between the different parties.
+On the experimental side, it is important to devise ways to share programmable entangled states between the different parties.
 For Type I implementations, one possible approach is for the entanglement source to use quantum computers such as atoms~\cite{firstenberg2016nonlinear} or superconducting circuits~\cite{blais2021circuit} to produce optical or microwave entangled photons with a programmable quantum state.
-For Type II implementations, we may need to devise heralded entanglement schemes that produce more general entangled states and not just the maximally entangled state or a state of the type in~\cref{eq:schmidt}.
+For Type II implementations, quantum teleportation~\cite{bennett1993teleporting} is a natural solution.
+It may also be useful to devise heralded entanglement schemes that produce more general entangled states and not just the maximally entangled state.
 Regardless of implementation type, the authors of~\cite{szegedy2020systems,szegedy2023systems} mention it would also be particularly interesting to physically realize quantum embezzling states~\cite{van2003universal} which can be used to produce any bipartite entangled state without communication.
 Such an entanglement source can accommodate all possible TC problems, which is very convenient for standardization purposes.
 It could also be used in more complicated scenarios where the utility array is changing over time.

-\paragraph{Acknowledgment} We would like to thank Jianxin Chen, Dalu Ding, Yong Ding, Jack Gidding, Patrick Hayden, Zhengfeng Ji, Rongzhi Jiang, Matt Meinel, Anand Natarajan, Mario Szegedy, and Zhaoyou Wang for helpful discussions.
+\paragraph{Acknowledgment} We would like to thank Haakam Aujla, Jianxin Chen, Dalu Ding, Yong Ding, Jack Gidding, Ronald Hanson, Patrick Hayden, Zhengfeng Ji, Rongzhi Jiang, Matt Meinel, Anand Natarajan, Pierre Pocreau, Francisco Horta Ferreira da Silva, Mario Szegedy, Zhaoyou Wang and Qiming Wu for helpful discussions.
+We thank John Gardiner and Javier Lopez for pointing out an issue with the initial HFT scenario.
+We also thank Yuqing Li and Xinyu Xu for helping develop the SDP and NPA algorithms that we also used in this paper.
 DD would like to thank God for all of His provisions.
 LJ acknowledges support from the Packard Foundation (2020-71479).